(Bud)breaking It Down: The Lifecycle of a Grapevine

 The Cycle of Life

-1. Bud Break (March – April)
+1. Bud Break (March – April) – The Wake-Up Call

 In California, bud break typically starts in late March or early April, but timing can vary based on: